 Instead of taking field in proper cricket attire during the drinks break, Barnes entered the field dressed in a gray suit with ‘a carnation in his buttonhole’.
 He also sported dark glasses, had a towel folded over an arm, carried a portable radio, and was escorted by a uniformed steward.
 He went on to brush the players with a clothes’ brush; he combed Miller’s hair and held up a mirror in front of him; he sprayed the players’ and umpires’ armpits with deodorant (“this was to counter the blood and bone fertiliser that the council had used on the cricket pitch); he offered them chocolates and cigars (“I told them that they would have to pay for them”); and he handed them towels soaked in ice-water.

 Barnes told in an interview to The Sunday Herald later that day: “The NSW team agreed that the super service I gave them made me the best twelfth man NSW has ever had, but they said that they had not expected a first-class international cricketer to stoop so low as to become a valet.
 It has been suggested today that I should join the waiters’ union.
 I plan to give the team even better service as twelfth man on Monday, as I shall have all day Sunday to think up something new”.

 Phil Ridings, the South Australian captain, complained to NSWCA (New South Wales Cricket Association).
 Barnes was asked to apologise, but he did not bother — and NSWCA wrote an apology on his behalf instead.

 He played just one more First-Class match before calling it quits — against the South Africans at Sydney.
-Despite an attack comprising of Lindwall, Miller, Alan Davidson, and Richie Benaud, Barnes emerged as the most successful bowler with figures of three for 24.
+Despite an attack comprising of Lindwall, Miller, Alan Davidson, and Richie Benaud, Barnes emerged as the most successful bowler with of 3 for 24.
 He scored only 18 in his last innings.